christafaa/christafaa.github.io/_posts/2018-07-14-course_enrollment.markdown

 A student can create/edit their student profiles

 When I sat down to start setting up the database, everything was practically already written out in my outline.
-This made setup incredibly easy.
+This made database and model setup incredibly easy and I was able to jump into solving controller and view problems right away.